✦ Scandinavian-inspired design, curated for modern living

 How does a refrigerant dehumidifier work?

 It pulls humid air across a cold evaporator coil.
-Moisture condenses on the coil, drips into a bucket or drain, and the drier air passes across a warmer condenser coil before returning to the room.
+Moisture condenses on the coil and drains into a bucket or hose.
+The drier air then passes across the warmer condenser coil before returning to the room.

 Which is better, a desiccant or refrigerant dehumidifier?